-Motion 13 from Councillor Frank Kennedy
+Motion 13 from Councillor Frank Kennedy taken with Motion 1.

 This committee resolves that the area Manager shall write to the Buildings Manager of the Baggot Street Hospital building to request that he grant a temporary licence to Dublin City Council and the Pembroke Road Association jointly to renovate the garden spaces on either side of the entrance to the hospital and to open them up for use by the local community.